rotimi2020/Data-Analyst-Portfolio/rossmann_store_sales_analysis/README.md

 ---

-### 📸 Suggested Screenshot Sections

-Include visuals in your README:

-## 📷 PowerBI Dashboard Previews
+## 📷 PowerBI Reports Previews
-Below are preview images of the Power BI dashboards developed for this project.
+Below are preview images of the Power BI reports developed for this project.
 They illustrate key visualizations, insights, and the overall layout of the report.
 Feel free to explore the visuals to understand the data story.

 | Sales Overview | Sales Analysis |